 Polygamy, on the other hand, has been around ever since people created marriage.
 Notable men like Abraham, Jacob, David, and Solomon from the Torah/Old Testament had multiple wives and did a lot of begetting with them all.
 Wealthy men have had access to multiple women in every society, past and present, that anthropologists and sociologists have identified.
 Sometimes this access is (thinly) veiled by deceit with covert mistresses or commerce with prostitutes.
 At other times, powerful men’s access to multiple women is condoned by religious and state authorities.

-Today, polygamy is most common in the regions of the Middle East and Africa in which religious customs limit women’s access to multiple male partners and condone certain men’s access to multiple wives.
+Today, polygamy is most common in Asia, the Middle East, and Africa in which religious customs limit women’s access to multiple male partners and condone certain men’s access to multiple wives.
 In some cases, women are also limited from accessing public space or driving, which makes it very difficult to go to school or get the kind of work that would allow personal freedom and control over their own lives.
 Frequently, family members arrange the women's marriages for them in negotiation with their future husband, and/or his family if he is quite young.

 It is likely for those same reasons of access to education and personal freedom that polyamory (as opposed to polygamy) is most popular in areas that allow women greater access to those things.
 Polyamory is most common in Australia, Canada, the U.S., and Western Europe—all regions with laws that encode equality between women and men and have high rates of female literacy.